 - Load your page as a known lead then play one of your videos all the way through (and click your CTAs, if using).

-- Examine the Marketo lead’s Activity Log for video events (This may take 10-30 seconds to appear).
+- Examine the Marketo lead’s Activity Log for video events (The log may take several minutes or more to appear.
+The log display depends on your system configuration and the marketing queue.)
 Look for “Visit Web Page” activities which include the string “kvideo.”

 To troubleshoot in case video events are not received